The Story of Humphrey the Hereford

 Surprised again?
 Just because I know of Einstein.
 Well, I don’t really, but when I started jabbering away, those people who called themselves my owners said I was clever enough for that.
 Not that I know who Einstein actually was; just some clever man, I suppose.

 Caw the Crow.
 Just because of the sound I make when I don’t feel like talking people language.
 Why they couldn’t call me Thabiso or Algernon, I don’t know.
 No originality these people.

 Now, where was I?
 You must understand that I do go off in strange directions at times.
 I get sidetracked.
 Crows do, you know.
 No, I suppose if I thought you knew that beforehand, I wouldn’t have told you.

 About the author

-Stephen Marcus Finn is an academic, novelist, playwright and poet, particularly concerned with society’s so-called ‘outsiders’.
+Stephen Marcus Finn is an academic, novelist, playwright and poet.
 He has written a novel about bullying in schools (Soliloquy, 2008), as well as stories like Humphrey’s to raise awareness on animal exploitation and cruelty.